desimilkyway/desi-mws-dr1-datamodel/docs/index.rst

 The DESI MWS data Tree
 ----------------------

-This hosts the description of the data products for stars in DESI from the RVSpecfit and FERRE pipelines.
+This page hosts the description of the Milky Way Survey Value added catalogue files.
 This description is based on the data from the DR1 data release.
+This catalogues is based on the ouput from the from the RVSpecfit and FERRE pipelines.

-The outputs from two pipelines are given separately with the exception of of the main mwsall table that combines the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.
+The outputs from two pipelines are given separately with the exception of the main mwsall table that combines the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.